ahnazary/ahnazary/Readme.md

 Hello!
 My name is Amir and I am currently a data engineer intern and an electrical engineering student.
 I have always been interested in the intersection of technology and data, and I am excited to be able to work on projects that allow me to explore these passions.

-As a data engineer intern, I have had the opportunity to work on a variety of projects, including building data pipelines, optimizing data storage and retrieval, developing machine learning models and developing unit tests.
+As a data engineering intern, I have had the opportunity to work on a variety of projects, including building data pipelines, optimizing data storage and retrieval, developing machine learning models and creating unit tests.
 I have also gained valuable experience working with large datasets and utilizing tools such as Python, SQL, Docker and AWS.

 In addition to my data engineering work, I am also studying electrical engineering at RWTH university.
 Through my coursework and projects, I have gained a strong foundation in electrical and data engineering principles, and have worked on projects ranging from simulation and optimization to testing and data processing.